galexrt/container-healthchecks/README.md

 # docker-healthchecks
-https://github.com/healthchecks/healthchecks in a simple to use Docker image.
-WIP
+Simple to use Docker image for https://github.com/healthchecks/healthchecks.